Activists rally in Cairo against law curbing demonstrations

 Hundreds of police and army officers have also been killed in violence that spread across the country after Mursi's overthrow and which the state blamed on the Brotherhood.

-The Brotherhood, which is Egypt's oldest and most organized political movement and won all five elections held since Mubarak's downfall, denies any links to violence saying it is committed to peaceful activism.
+The Brotherhood, which is Egypt's oldest and most organised political movement and won all five elections held since Mubarak's downfall, denies any links to violence saying it is committed to peaceful activism.

 (Reporting by Yasmine Saleh; editing by Andrew Roche)